A Healthy Type 2 Diabetes Diet

 - Binds with cholesterol and may reduce the level of 'bad' LDL cholesterol in the blood.

-- Is a good source of vitamins and minerals.
+- Foods high in fiber are a good source of vitamins and minerals.

 - Promotes weight loss by helping to decrease caloric intake.
 (It adds bulk to the food we eat, making you feel fuller.)